danchoi/hulu_automuter/README.markdown

 talking about.

 Being forced to watch ads seriously degrades the whole experience of watching a good TV show or movie.
-It's an unforgivably wasteful use of everyone's time and mental bandwith.
+It's an extremely wasteful use of everyone's time and mental bandwith.

 We need a new system.
 I would rather pay per view or donate money directly to